 That at the relevant President's discretion in order to assist University trials, any two Colleges may form a composite Four to compete in the University Fours competition.

-Light (Coxless) Fours

-That these be rowed as Timed Races.

-That these races be regulated by CUCBC Rules 54 - 56.

-That the course be that of the Colquhoun Sculls save that the top finishing post be by Chesterton footbridge.

-Men's Coxed Fours

-That these be rowed as Timed Races.
+That these be rowed as Time Races.

-That these races be regulated by CUCBC Rules 54 - 56.

 That the course be that of the Colquhoun Sculls Race.

-Women's Coxed Fours

-That these races be regulated by CUCBC Rules 54 - 56.

-That the course be from the post at the bottom of the Long Reach to the Post just below Chesterton Footbridge.

-That there be only two boats rowing side-by-side in each heat, and that no boat be allowed to draw more than one bye.

-That crews stay on their stations throughout the race, not steering into each other's water.
-Any boat breaking this Rule renders itself liable to disqualification at the discretion of the Senior Umpire

 Specifications for CUCBC 'Time Races'

 That the entrance fee for each boat (to be laid down by the Hon.
 Secretaries) be paid at the time of entry.

 That in all time races under the jurisdiction of the CUCBC there be only two boats in each heat, and that no boat be allowed to draw more than one bye.
 The second boat shall not touch, nor ordinarily endeavour to pass, the first boat, but may pass at the discretion of the Umpire.

+1. That an exception to Rule 60 be made when exactly three boats enter for any time race and that in this case a third station be provided upstream of the first and with an equal separation.
+The Umpire will order the crews to minimise the possibility of overtaking, which may only be undertaken at the discretion of the Umpire.

+2. In exception to Rule 65, if the difference between the fastest two boats, or all three, be less than a second, the Umpire shall deem the race a Dead Heat between the fastest two or all three crews, respectively.

+3. In the event that the Umpire deems the third boat to have been impeded by the second, the Umpire may call a re-row over a course not less than from Ditton Corner to the finish with an altered order of crews.

 That in all time races under the jurisdiction of the CUCBC the Hon.
 Secretaries appoint Marshals and Divisional Umpires who shall act under instruction from the Senior Umpires, and that the decisions of the Senior Umpire in all cases shall be final.
 Any boat suffering equipment failure or breakage by the first signal may, at the discretion of the Umpire, be awarded a re-row.